wdrbdev/Hahow-Backend-Project/README.md

 ## Quick Start
 ### Server
-- Start server on localhost at port 3000
+- Start server on localhost at port 3000 by Node.js version 20

 ```
 npm start